Reduce Organic Waste By Modifying Traditional Store Practices

-While most grocery chains have now implemented organics waste recycling programs to separate out this material stream and prevent it from being sent to landfill, there are many important steps that retailers can take to reduce the amount of organic waste that they produce in the first place.
+Most grocery store and supermarket chains have implemented recycling programs that sort out organics from their waste stream which prevents it from being sent to landfill.
+However, there are a number of important steps that retailers can take to minimize the amount of organic waste they produce in the first place.

 Make Ugly Beautiful

-Most retailers set high cosmetic standards for food products.
+The majority of retailers set high cosmetic standards for food products.
 Produce that is even slightly asymmetrical, discolored, or the wrong size never makes it to the produce bin.
-It’s estimated that food retailers lose $15 billion annually due to these “imperfections,” even if the produce is of an otherwise high standard and nutritional value.
+It’s estimated that food retailers lose about $15 billion each year due to these “imperfections,” even if the produce is of an otherwise high standard and nutritional value.

 Upgrade Inventory Systems With The Latest Technology

-Advancements in automation and software capabilities have made inventory management scalable across more SKUs.
+Inventory management has become scalable across more SKUs as a result of advancements in automation and software capabilities.
 Some large retailers are now using software to input their store layouts so that deliveries are organized in shelving sequence, going directly from distribution warehouse to the retail floor.
-This has reduced excess inventory and handling, and minimized the amount of perishables that are wasted.
+This has reduced excess inventory and handling and minimized the amount of perishables that are wasted.

 Distribute Surplus Food To Charities